Getting Serious About Security Breaches with Endpoint Protection

 The threat landscape is escalating rapidly in both numbers and complexity.
 Today, targeted attacks and zero-day vulnerabilities are the two most common advanced threats.
 A zero-day vulnerability could result in more attacks, since anyone could easily leverage a malware toolkit that’s readily available on the internet.
 Moreover, zero-day vulnerabilities are discovered only after they are exploited by attackers.

-It’s easy to get lost in the stats and lose sight of one of the key points of reliable protection — malicious attacks are designed to enter your environment from many different vectors.
-Staying ahead of today’s sophisticated threats requires a combination of core and next-gen technologies.
+It’s easy to get lost in the stats.
+For example, Figure 1 shows that the number of new global malware variants increased by just over 70% from 2013 to 2015.
+But don’t lose sight of one of the key points of reliable protection — malicious attacks are designed to enter your environment from many different vectors.
+Staying ahead of today’s sophisticated threats requires a combination of core and next-generation technologies.
 Some of what’s considered next-gen tech include detection and response tools that reinforce traditional security solutions, enhanced monitoring for suspicious activity, automated remediation tools that boost anti-virus software, and big data collection and analytics that offer proactive protection.